-However these judgments, in contrast to the relative adjective judgments, have been reported to be weaker and more controversial; see in particular Toledo and Sassoon (2011), but also Sassoon (2012b), for claims that the relative adjective data are more variable than reported here.11
+However, these judgments, in contrast to the relative adjective judgments, have been reported to be weaker and more controversial; see, in particular, Toledo & Sassoon (2011), but also Sassoon (2012b), for claims that the relative adjective data are more variable than reported here.
+12

-(20) TO TAL ABSOLUTE a.
-This shirt is cleaner than these jeans.
-COMP b. → These jeans are clean. → These jeans are clean.
-EQ (21) PA RTIAL ABSOLUTE a.
-This shirt is dirtier than these jeans. \rightarrow These jeans are dirty.
-COMP b.
-This shirt is as dirty as these jeans. \rightarrow These jeans are dirty.
-EQ (22) CL OSED ABSOLUTE TYPE A a.
-The front window is more opaque/transparent than the back window. \rightarrow The back window is opaque/transparent.
-COMP b.
-The front window is as opaque/transparent as the back window. \rightarrow The back window is opaque/transparent.
-EQ (23) CL OSED ABSOLUTE TYPE B a.
-The front display window is more full/empty than the back display window. \rightarrow The back display window is full/empty.
-COMP b.
-The front display window is as full/empty as the back display window. \rightarrow The back display window is full/empty.
+(20) Total absolute

+- (a) This shirt is cleaner than these jeans. - → These jeans are clean. - (b) This shirt is as clean as these jeans.
 EQ

-REL ATIVE ABSOLUTE

-POSITIVE NEGATIVE CLOSED TOTAL PARTIAL

-POSITIVES yes yes yes/no yes yes

-EQ(UATIVES) no yes yes/no no yes

-COMP(ARATIVES) no no yes/no no yes

-Table 1: Distribution of evaluativity
+→ These jeans are clean.

+(21) Partial absolute

+- (a) This shirt is dirtier than these jeans.

+- $\rightarrow$ These jeans are dirty.

+- (b) This shirt is as dirty as these jeans.

+- $\rightarrow$ These jeans are dirty.

+(22) Closed absolute type A

+- (a) The front window is more opaque/transparent than the back window. - → The back window is opaque/transparent. - (b) The front window is as opaque/transparent as the back window.
+EQ - → The back window is opaque/transparent.

+[12] A reviewer worries that the Kennedy/McNally treatment does not make claims about evaluativity in terms of logical entailment but rather in terms of (pragmatic) implicature, based on the assumption that Kennedy's (2007) Principle of Interpretive Economy is a violable constraint (like Grice's maxims) rather than an inviolable one.
+Unfortunately, Kennedy does not formalize this principle in any way, so the theory's precise predictions are unclear.
+We assume here that the principle, while pragmatic, holds without exception, given the absence of any evidence that Kennedy intended it to be violable or cancelable (or that it must be violable or cancelable).
+It is, however, possible that some formal implementation of the Principle of Interpretive Economy would predict that evaluativity arises in these cases only as a strong implicature, rather than an entailment.

+(23) Closed absolute type B

+- (a) The front display window is more full/empty than the back display window.
+COMP - $\rightarrow$ The back display window is full/empty. - (b) The front display window is as full/empty as the back display window. - → The back display window is full/empty.